 12. Can description be amended during the International Phase?

-Yes.
-The description can be amended during the international phase but only if the applicant files a demand for international preliminary examination under Article 34.
-The description can also be amended during the national phase before each designated or elected Office.
+Yes, the description can be amended during the international phase but only if the applicant files a demand for international preliminary examination under Article 34.

 13. What is the fee for filing PCT International Application?